likelian/Vocal-Loudness-Estimation-and-Analysis/README.md

-From MUSDB (1%) to MIR-1k, evaluate on the first 30 files Smaller training set is actually better,, ok, WTF!!!
+From MUSDB (1%,  349163 in total) to MIR-1k, evaluate on the first 30 files Smaller training set is actually better,, ok, WTF!!!
 The plots are just random  nonsense too. what's been learned from MUSDB doesn't apply to  MIR-1k.
 MUSDB sounds pretty diverse by itsself, wtf.
 Why did I choose to do the vocal loudness prediction at all, humans are not the same..
 I should just predict bass guitar loudness or whatever, has to be a easier task.